 Nobody has been more influential […]

 In the article below, Vaughan Woodruff, Expert Instructor, Solar Approaches to Radiant Heating, outlines a response to a student who recently asked a question regarding the use of solar electricity for heating and how advances in battery storage might impact the suitability of using solar electricity to provide heating.
-The student asks:

 The article below is a discussion from our course, Batteries in Solar PV Systems, led by Christopher LaForge.
 Christopher LaForge is the CEO of Great Northern Solar and a NABCEP certified photovoltaic installer.
 He has been designing, specifying, and installing systems since 1988.